UBC-CIC/census-explorer/README.md

 ## Stack Overview

 - **Frontend**: The ReactJS framework was used to develop the frontend of the application.
 AWS Amplify was used to interface with other Amazon Web Services such as: Amazon S3, AWS Lambda and Amazon DynamoDB.
 The library used to display the map is react-leaflet / leaflet.js, which has a GeoJSON layer attached.
 All other components were developed in React from scratch.
+For more info on the frontend, see [Frontend Architecture](./docs/FrontendArchitecture.md)

 - **Data Preparation**: All data was initially processed using a AWS Step Function running a sequence of AWS Lambdas.